duallynoted/react-hooks-spike/README.md

-# Double render issue, or how I learned to stop having two console logs and love the one
+# Double Render Issue: Or How I Learned to Stop Having Two Console Logs and Love the One
 ## Essentially, React's strict mode causes double rendering which hinders learning truly about lifecycles.
 Check src/index.js for further comments.

 # Getting Started with Create React App